Common categories of Alternative Investments include:

 Real estate property holds substantial importance within investment portfolios, offering an appealing source of current income.

-This learning module provides a comprehensive comparison of the features, classifications, primary risks, and fundamental structures of both public and private real estate investments.
-It also delves into the roles real estate plays in portfolios and the factors determining its economic value.
+This learning module comprehensively compares the features, classifications, primary risks, and fundamental structures of public and private real estate investments.
+It also delves into real estate’s roles in portfolios and the factors determining its economic value.

-Furthermore, the module explores various commercial property types, shedding light on their unique investment traits.
+The module also explores various commercial property types, shedding light on their unique investment traits.
 It covers the due diligence procedures applicable to both private and public equity real estate investments.
 Additionally, it addresses real estate investment indexes, including their construction methods and potential biases

 Investments in Real Estate through Publicly Traded Securities

 These learning modules compare various characteristics, classifications, and risks for public and private real estate investments.
-They also describe the valuation principles and approaches for pricing alternative assets along with discussion on the advantages and disadvantages of investing in real estate through publicly traded securities compared to private vehicles.
+They also describe the valuation principles and approaches for pricing alternative assets and discuss the advantages and disadvantages of investing in real estate through publicly traded securities compared to private vehicles.

 Introduction to Commodities and Commodity Derivatives

-This reading provides a discussion of commodities and commodity futures, including scenarios of contango and backwardation for futures prices.
+This reading discusses commodities and commodity futures, including scenarios of contango and backwardation for futures prices.

 Hedge Fund Strategies